gflohr/qgoda-site/README.md

 # qgoda-site

-The Qgoda Website

-# Description

-This is work in progress.
-See [https://github.com/gflohr/qgoda] for the mother project.
-Send questions to the project owner.
+This is the source code of http://www.qgoda.net/.
+You need [Qgoda](https://github.com/gflohr/qgoda) for running it locally.